 They are financially independent of the LGMA and leafy greens industry, unbiased and required to report threats to public health to regulatory authorities.

 Each member company is audited several times a year including one unannounced audit.
+According, the 2016/2017 annual report on average each LGMA member company was audited 4.4 times.
 Every leafy greens farm that supplies product to an LGMA member is audited at least once per year.

 LGMA auditors are subject to stringent training and certification criteria including a minimum of three years work experience in an agriculture related field and the successful completion of USDA training in the areas of:

 - Good Agricultural Practices (GAP)

 - Hazard Analysis and Critical Control Points (HACCP)